-9 Capacity Development Action Short description Authority(ies) responsible Timeframe requ y this action uire International sistance from the rld Heritage Fund?
-9.3 The State Party is not using the Capacity Building Strategy for the implementation of capacity building at the national level The State Party is not using the Capacity Building Strategy for the implementation of capacity building at the regional/sub-regional level The State Party is not using the Capacity Building Strategy to identify capacity building Strategy by fundraising to support capacity Building Strategy by fundraising to support capacity building programmes The State Party is using the Capacity Building Strategy by fundraising to support capacity building Strategy by raising awareness about the need to conserve and manage cultural and natural heritage Better integration of the Capacity Building Strategy has been identified as a focus area for future implementation of the conservation and management of cultural and natural heritage.
-Presentation of the Capacity Building Strategy at various levels UNESCO Site M Manager 2025 n/a 9.4 There is no national strategy for capacity development in the field heritage conservation, protection presentation and management b this is being done on an ad hor basis of take place towards the stimulation of the development of a national Identification of the need for a national strategy for capacity development in the field of heritage conservation, protection, presentation and management Ministry of Cult ure 2025 n/a 10 Policy and Resourcin of World Heritage Properties 10.8 s will be addressed though the rld heritage management plan.
-Development of a nationa building strategy in relation Heritage.
-Jnesco Site m anager 2026 n/a and management but capacity building is being done on an ad hoc basis 11 International Cooperation 11.1 Forms of international cooperation and cooperation mechanisms for heritage promoted by the State Party since the last Periodic Report: Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements Sharing expertise to promote equitable participation in heritage mechanisms for communities Contributions to private organizations for the preservation of cultural and natural heritage Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Distribution of material/information Regular participation and cooperation in international mechanisms as per the countries capacities / Ministry of Culture UNESCO Commis Site manager Min Affairs ssion UNESCO s n/a
+Capacity Development Action Short description Authority(ies) Timeframe May this action require International Action Short description Authority(ies) Timeframe May this action require International Vorted Heritage Fund?
+Short description Authority(ies) Timeframe May this action require International

+9.3 The State Party is using the Capacity Building Strategy for the implementation of capacity building at the national level The State Party is using the Capacity Building Strategy for the implementation of capacity building at the regional/sub-regional level The State Party is using the Capacity Building Strategy to identify capacity building profities The State Party is using the Capacity Building Strategy by fundraising to support capacity building programmes The State Party is using the Capacity Building Strategy by fundraising to support capacity building Strategy by raising awareness about the need to conserve and manage cultural and natural heritage Not applicable 11 International Cooperation 11.1 Forms of international cooperation and cooperation mechanisms for heritage Not applicable

+i onno or intornational . tot applicable . tot applicable not applicable not applicable . tot applicable

+cooperation and cooperation

+mechanisms for heritage

+promoted by the State Party

+since the last Periodic Report:

+Participation in

+other UN

+programmes,

+including

+sustainable

+development

+programmes and

+human rights and

+gender equality

+programmes

+Bilateral and

+multilateral

+agreements

+Contributions to

+private

+organizations for

+the preservation

+of cultural and

+natural heritage

+Participation in

+foundations for

+international

+cooperation

+Sharing expertise

+for capacity

+building

+Hosting and/or

+attending

+international

+training

+courses/seminars

+Please indicate priority actions to address items rated as poor completed